 Sexe : Masculin

-Les personnes ayant le prénom Elliot peuvent être originaires de : États-Unis d'Amérique, France, Norvège, Royaume-Uni.
+Les hommes ayant le prénom Elliot peuvent être originaires de : États-Unis d'Amérique, France, Norvège, Royaume-Uni.

-- Le seigneur est mon dieu (The lord is my god)
+Signification : Mon Dieu est le Seigneur (My god is the lord), Le seigneur est mon dieu (The lord is my god) (*)

 N'hésitez pas à consulter les commentaires des autres personnes ou de nous faire partager ici les votre si vous avez plus d'informations à propos de ce prénom.